metagenome-atlas/atlas/README.md

 # Configuration

-## Experiment

-Still working on the output directory...

 ## Samples

 Samples are defined with a name, file path(s) and the type of data.
 A single file path is interpreted as interleaved paired-end reads, while two paths must include full paths to R1 and R2.